Summits & Parks On The Air and EMCOMM

 So, how do linked repeaters actually link?
 Linked repeaters have a 2nd radio interfaced with the repeater’s main radio, often called a “remote base”.
 This allows a signal coming in from the Remote Base to be transmitted by the repeater’s main radio and a signal coming in on the repeater’s main radio to be rebroadcast on the Remote Base.

-Best Power Practices II
+Best Power Practices III

 - Details